Westfalen AG: Service stations division

-Westfalen AG operates around 260 brand name service stations in Germany, predominantly in North Rhine-Westphalia and Lower Saxony.
+Westfalen AG & Co.
+KG operates around 260 brand name service stations in Germany, predominantly in North Rhine-Westphalia and Lower Saxony.
 As well as fuels and lubricants, the Westfalen service stations offer a wide range of additional products and services such as carwashes and car and tyre services.
 Many of the service stations also have convenience stores, bistros or other services for travelers.

 Westfalen fuels are sourced exclusively from German refineries.
 In addition to Super plus, Super 95 E5, Super 95 E10 and diesel fuels, the company also offers alternative energy supplies such as LPG, natural gas, E85 Biopower and electric charging points at many service stations.
 Alternative energy sources play an important role at Westfalen service stations.
 Own brand and Castrol engine oil for petrol and diesel engines is also available.

-Westfalen Service Card is Westfalen AG's fuel card.
+Westfalen Service Card is Westfalen AG & Co.
+KG's fuel card.
 This card is accepted at over 5,500 service stations including the Westfalen, Agip, Aral, AVIA, Markant, OMV and Total brands.